 Policy 2.5.3.
-The City shall review development applications to confirm the types and mix of uses and the resulting number of trip ends produced by the land use change, ensure that adequate capacity is available to serve the proposed project.
+The City shall review development applications to confirm the types and mix of uses and the resulting number of trip ends produced by the land use change.
 The latest version of Trip Generation Manual published by the Institute of Transportation Engineers (ITE) shall be used to determine the number of trips that the proposed development will produce or attract.
 Policy 2.5.4.
 A Mobility Fee is assessed on the net additional new trips produced by the land use development.
 The Mobility Fee will be used to fund the necessary multimodal infrastructure improvements to accommodate future land use development based on the land use forecasts available at the time that the Mobility Fee was instituted.
-No new Development Orders shall be issued if the proposed project will reduce the operating conditions of the road system below the adopted level of service standard, except where new projects listed in the Capital Improvements Element are programmed for construction within 5 years that will ensure that the Level of Service requirements are met.

 Policy 2.5.5.
-In partnership with FDOT and Clay County requirements, the LDC shall require future developments to provide true vehicular and pedestrianmulti-modal transit connectivity (as opposed to just "entrances" to the developments), internally and to surrounding areas, to provide multiple alternative access/exit points to/from the development.
+In partnership with FDOT and Clay County requirements, the LDC shall require future developments to provide true multi-modal transit connectivity (as opposed to just "entrances" to the developments), internally and to surrounding areas, to provide multiple alternative access/exit points to/from the development.